 Delhi’s temples and the Sikh men hanging outside the temple

 We checked into our room at Vivek Hotel located in the heart of the crazy main bazaar.
-Our room with A/C cost us 1000 rs/ night.
 I had the chance to jump straight into the authentic Indian life within the first minutes of my arrival in this busy market.
-The neighborhood called Paharganj was lined with shops and stalls selling everything from incense and hippy leather belts/ sandals to religious items, musical instruments, traditional clothing and of course food!
+The neighborhood called Paharganj was lined with shops and stalls selling everything from incense and hippy leather belts/ sandals to religious items, musical instruments, traditional clothing, and of course food!
 My senses were dazzled on all fronts with intense odors, colors, noises, people, animals, cars, rickshaws, and motorbikes.

 In other short visits to Delhi on our way from/to Rishikesh, we stayed at the Tibetan Colony, which I highly recommend if you want to avoid the market’s madness.
 We stayed at Wongden House for 800 rs/night.
 It was an OK room with a hot shower and fan.